top of page

 WORKING PROTOTYPE

-The working prototype acted as a test apparatus for user testing.
+The working prototype acted as the apparatus for user testing.
 It was a mixed media concept featuring PVC, wood, PLA, and a selfie stick extension pole.

 IMG_3921.jpg